arichtman/nix/README.md

 Nothing here should be construed as a model of good work!
 ... yet.

 ## Known issues/TODO

-Generate new certificates for control and worker nodes.

 - Look into where makes sense to bootstrap secrets/vault/trust
 - Convert nodes to use ssh certificates for client authentication and server certificates instead of TOFU